sqlxpert/10-minute-aws-client-vpn/README.md

 <br/>

-To add the resources to your root Terraform module instead of treating this as a child module, copy
+To create the VPN in your root Terraform module instead of in a child module, copy
 &nbsp;
 [10-minute-aws-client-vpn.tf](/10-minute-aws-client-vpn.tf?raw=true)
 &nbsp;